Raspberry Nanaimo bars. A delicious twist on a classic Canadian cookie bar treat. The have no artificial colours or flavours and they’re no-bake too!

 With an electric mixer, beat together the butter and icing sugar until combined.

-This frosting should be very stiff but spreadable.
+This frosting should be very stiff.
 You may need to use a little more icing sugar.
-Use enough icing sugar to bring it to the right consistency; this amount may vary depending on the juiciness of the raspberry.
+Use enough icing sugar to bring it to the right consistency; very stiff but spreadable.

 Spread evenly over the bottom layer.
 Chill in the fridge for a couple of hours before adding the chocolate topping.